Penn State Global - Strategic Plan 2020-2025

 This process was prepared based on recommendations from the OPAIR (Office of Planning, Assessment, and Institutional Research), past feedback from external and internal stakeholders, and research on best practices in international education.
 The Global Advisory Council (an external advisory group) offered suggestions during a campus visit held in June 2019 and staff members provided input during a strategic retreat held in October 2019.
 We conducted analyses of best practices and trends within international education in October 2019 (pre-COVID) and in May 2020 (post-COVID).

-To guide the process, we appointed a Global Programs strategic planning committee, including representatives from each Global Programs unit.
-Dr. Roger Brindley (Vice Provost for Global Programs) and Dr. Rob Crane (Associate Vice Provost for Global Programs) chaired the strategic planning committee.
+To guide the process, we appointed a committee through the office of the vice provost for Global strategic planning committee, including representatives from each Penn State Global unit.
+Dr. Roger Brindley (Vice Provost for Global) and Dr. Rob Crane (Associate Vice Provost for Global) chaired the strategic planning committee.
 Overall, the committee had 16 members.

 Vision and mission statements (May 2020)